-Putting Down Roots; CASNR students participate in Arbor Day activities
+Putting Down Roots; CASNR set to participate in Arbor Day activities

 By: Norman Martin

-Texas Tech's College of Agricultural Sciences and Natural Resources marked its celebration of sustainability and community this week with its Arbor Day event on Friday (Apr.
-26).
-The event, which featured 10 CASNR organizations, is a partnership among Student Union & Activities, Center for Campus Life, Grounds Maintenance, Hospitality Services, Recreational Sports, Student Activities Board, Transportation & Parking Services, TTU Ethics Center, and the Operations Division.
+Texas Tech's College of Agricultural Sciences and Natural Resources marks its celebration of sustainability and community next week with its annual Arbor Day on Friday (Apr.
+30).
+The event, which features CASNR organizations, is a partnership among Tech's Student Union & Activities, Center for Campus Life, Grounds Maintenance, Student Activities Board, Transportation & Parking Services, Operations Division, and Hospitality Services.

-"Arbor Day provides an opportunity for students, faculty and staff to join together to beautify the Tech campus, while building a sense of community," said CASNR Dean William Brown.
-Live music, free food and t-shirts, and planting alongside other Red Raiders makes the event one of Tech's most anticipated events.
+“Arbor Day is an annual event that provides an opportunity for students, faculty and staff to join together to beautify the Tech campus, while building a sense of community,” said Cindy Akers, CASNR's Associate Dean for Academic and Student Programs.
+A free jellyfish air plant and an Arbor Day t-shirt, and planting alongside other Red Raiders makes the event one of the semester's most anticipated events.